stokito/fortress-lang/README.txt

     ....

-Note that we import a non-native component that define traits mentioned in the extends clause.
+Note that we import a non-native component that defines traits mentioned in the extends clause.
 The first two bindings must be language and package in that order; right now only language="java" is supported, and the package is where the backing class will be found.